UN stops delivery of food and supplies to Gaza as communications blackout hinders aid coordination

 “An extended blackout means an extended suspension of our humanitarian operations in the Gaza Strip,” Touma told The Associated Press.

 Israeli forces have signaled they could expand their offensive toward Gaza’s south even while continuing operations in the north.
-Troops have been searching the territory’s biggest hospital for traces of a Hamas command center the military alleges was located under the building.
+Troops have been searching the territory’s biggest hospital, Shifa, for traces of a Hamas command center Israel alleges was located under the building — a claim Hamas and the hospital staff deny.

+On Friday, the military said it found the body of another hostage, Cpl.
+Noa Marciano, in a building adjacent to Shifa, like that of another hostage found Thursday, Yehudit Weiss.
+Hundreds of mourners, many carrying Israeli flags, attended Marciano’s funeral Friday in her home town of Modi’in.

 The war, now in its sixth week, was triggered by Hamas’ Oct.
 7 attack in southern Israel, in which the militants killed more than 1,200 people, mostly civilians, and abducted some 240 men, women and children.